lostrhythm/note_s2/note_WordSenseDisambiguation.md

     Semi-supervised Word Sense Disambiguation with Neural Models” by Yuan et al.
         Their LSTM model is trained on sense supervised unlabeled data and generates context vectors based on previous history.
         *generates context vectors?*
         To predict senses, they hold out the sense evaluated word and run the entire context through their LSTM.
+    conducted is replacing numbers with a <number> tag.
+Words not present in the training set are considered unknown during test. limit the size of the context to max 140 centered around the target word to facilitate faster training